craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Dwarven Kingdoms/Dwarven Kingdom Suremantle.md

 These skirmishes were costly, both in resources and reputation, and due to "economic concerns", ie, the Northern Metals Trade, the Clan was forced to capitulate a significant portion of their claimed territory to the [[Guilds of Coalition]] - the areas south and east of the [[Lake of Eternal Life]] were no longer property of the Suremantles.

-Since the [[Northern Conflicts, c.105af]], the Suremantle Kingdom has begun to attempt to push back into their once claimed territories.
+Since the [[Northern Conflicts, c.105af]], the Suremantle Kingdom has begun to attempt to slowly and covertly push back into their once claimed territories.

 ## Governance
-The Dwarven Kingdom Suremantle is a aristocratic-plutocratic society that extends from the west of the [[Lake of Eternal Life]] in the [[Deakred Range]] to beginning of the "far western mountains" beyond the [[Red Hills]] - the space north of [[Kailkeep]], and closest to the [[Wildlands]].
+The Dwarven Kingdom Suremantle is an aristocratic-plutocracy that extends from the west of the [[Lake of Eternal Life]] in the [[Deakred Range]] to the beginning of the "far western mountains" beyond the [[Red Hills]] - the space north of [[Kailkeep]], and closest to the [[Wildlands]].

 The King Suremantle stands at the head of the Council of Nobles, the predominant governmental body in [[Mountain Hall]].
 Each of the Noble Houses holds responsibilities throughout the region.